galonga/galonga.github.io/README.md

 2. Create a new branch called `gh-pages` in your repository.
 3. Go to the branches directory at `https://github.com/yourusername/repositoryname/branches` and *change* **default branch** to **gh-pages**.
 4. Delete **master** branch.
 3. GitHub will build your site automatically and publish it at `https://yourusername.github.io/repositoryname/`.

+### Run Locally
+1. `brew install rbenv`
+2. `rbenv install 3.1.3`
+3. `bundle install`
+4. `bundle exec jekyll serve`

 ----------